 While this really just scratches the surface of hidden valuables in your house, hopefully it shines some light on the need to do a thorough home inventory — and to never judge a book by its (dusty, old-fashioned) cover.

 Don't rush into setting your contents insurance limits until you know what's worth protecting.
-Give us a call at 1-800-ESURANCE (1-800-378-7262) or grab a free homeowners quote to start enjoying expert coverage for all your household treasures.
+Speak with one of our licensed agents at 1-866-439-5633 or grab a free homeowners quote to start enjoying expert coverage for all your household treasures.

 additional coverage for your personal property